Alfresco/docs-alfresco/content-services/latest/tutorial/model.md

 ---
-title: Using the Model Manager tutorial
+title: Configure the Model Manager tutorial
 ---

 In this tutorial you will learn how to create custom models and implement content modeling using the Model Manager.